Piltdown Man: Find

+Early criticism

 As early as 1913, David Waterston of King's College London published in Nature his conclusion that the sample consisted of an ape mandible and human skull.
 Likewise, French paleontologist Marcellin Boule concluded the same in 1915.
 A third opinion from the American zoologist Gerrit Smith Miller Jr. concluded that Piltdown's jaw came from a fossil ape.
-In 1923, Franz Weidenreich examined the remains and correctly reported that they consisted of a modern human cranium and an orangutan jaw with filed-down teeth.
+In 1923, Franz Weidenreich examined the remains and concluded that they consisted of a modern human cranium and an orangutan jaw with filed-down teeth.

 Sheffield Park find

 In 1915, Dawson claimed to have found three fragments of a second skull (Piltdown II) at a new site about 2 mi away from the original finds.
 Woodward attempted several times to elicit the location from Dawson, but was unsuccessful.
 So far as is known, the site was never identified and the finds appear largely undocumented.
 Woodward did not present the new finds to the Society until five months after Dawson's death in August 1916 and deliberately implied that he knew where they had been found.
+Found at the new site was a portion of a frontal bone, an occipital fragment, and a lower first molar tooth.
+They were believed to belong to a different individual of the same species as the original find.
 In 1921, Henry Fairfield Osborn, President of the American Museum of Natural History, examined the Piltdown and Sheffield Park finds and declared that the jaw and skull belonged together "without question" and that the Sheffield Park fragments "were exactly those which we should have selected to confirm the comparison with the original type."

-The Sheffield Park finds were taken as proof of the authenticity of the Piltdown Man; it may have been chance that brought an ape's jaw and a human skull together, but the odds of it happening twice were slim.
+The Sheffield Park finds were taken as proof of the authenticity of the Piltdown Man: while an ape's jaw and a human skull may have come together by chance, the odds of it happening twice were slim.
 Even Keith conceded to this new evidence, though he still harboured personal doubts.
+The Sheffield Park finds changed the narrative from a strange and isolated find to the establishment of a population with multiple individuals.